 Follow these steps to protect yourself against extreme heat:

-- Develop a plan and .
+- Develop a family communications plan and emergency kit.

 - Snugly install air conditioners that sit in windows.
 When possible, insulate windows.